SharkSnack/shiren-2/content/items/shields.md

 </table>

 Shield that reflects 30% of damage received from physical attacks back at monsters.<br/>
-Note that reflected damage can still cause Slugs and Zaloklefts to divide.<br/>
+Note that reflected damage can still cause Sluggy and Zalokleft monsters to divide.<br/>
 Cannot reflect damage if the target is inside a wall.

 |Seal|Def|Slots|Buy|Sell|+1|Stack|Phrase|